yaochu21/bookstack-submit/README.md

 ## bookstack-submit
-A frontend window to streamline submission to a bookstack api
+a frontend window to streamline submission to a bookstack api